Boise Co-op: History

 The Boise Consumers' Cooperative was founded in April, 1973, as an organization of consumers who wanted to buy produce and bulk food items at wholesale prices.
 The co-op received a grant of $2000 from El-Ada, a southern Idaho advocacy group that also provided the original storage and distribution space for the startup.
 El-Ada was funded with a grant from the Office of Economic Opportunity.
 Gene Drabinski, an El-Ada community organizer, articulated the co-op strategy as having "no salaries, no manager, no secretaries.
 Everybody will share the load."
 The co-op elected a board of seven directors in May, 1973, and among the board members was Ken Kavanaugh, later the co-op's general manager.
 At the time, 65 families had joined the co-op.

 Soon the co-op moved to 1743 Broadway Avenue in Boise, a location near El-Ada headquarters, and in 1975 the 200-member organization moved to 1515 North 13th Street in Boise's Hyde Park neighborhood.
 Members were asked to donate one hour per month to help with bulk food transportation and packaging.
 Grocery items included produce, dairy, grains, and canned goods.
 Most of the members were vegetarians, and meat was not offered in the store.

 The co-op moved in 1984 to a shopping area at Hill Road and Harrison Street, and in 1995 it moved into its current 26,000 square foot location at 888 West Fort Street.

 An early supporter of Idaho Power's green power program, the co-op installed skylights in its store to reduce demand for electricity, and it rerouted energy discharged by refrigeration compressors to its hot water tanks.

-In 2005 the co-op opened FlipSide Cafe near its store on Fort Street, but the restaurant was not profitable, and it closed within two years.
+In 2005, the co-op opened FlipSide Cafe near its store on Fort Street, but the restaurant was not profitable, and it closed within two years.
 Then in 2007 the co-op wine shop opened, and in 2012 the co-op pet shop opened, both across from the main store on Fort Street.

-Employees considered unionizing in 2011, after longtime general manager Ken Kavanaugh was fired, but the union plan was not successful.